BArthur1972/CalculatorApp/README.md

 ### 2. CalculatorApp.java

-In this file you will find all the helper fuctions for this program.
+In this file you will find all the helper functions for this program.
 They are listed below:
 i. ```main()```
     - This launches the whole program.